 The black line represents the total covered payroll over the period, and it corresponds with the scale on the right.
+Payroll has remained fairly level from 2009 to 2015 and declined in 2016 and 2017.
+This is in line with the decline in active members resulting from the new Plan D which had a one year wait period for membership and an option to opt out of the hybrid Plan D to participate in a defined contribution plan.

-Payroll has remained fairly level from 2009 to 2015 declining in 2016.
-The ratio of inactive to active participants as of the current valuation is 1.21.
-The implications of this ratio are that the unfunded liabilities, which represent the System overall, is funded as a percent of active participant payroll.
+The ratio of inactive to active participants as of the current valuation is 1.27.
+The implications of this ratio are that the unfunded liability, which represents the System overall, is funded as a percent of active participant payroll.
 Therefore the costs as a percent of payroll will be more volatile for a plan with a ratio of inactive to active participants greater than 1.